ringcentral/ringcentral-extensible/README.md

 ### Todo

-- `@types/xxx` should be in dependencies
 - TS projects are required to install `ws` and `@types/ws` even with they don't use WSG.
 - create project `unified-form-data`
     - create `multipart-form-data-builder` to replace `form-data`.
         - Should support both node and browser
 - replace `delay` with `wait-for-async`
-- make it work with offcial sdk
+- make it work with official sdk
     - share token and auto update token based on token events
     - update ringcentral-client, or release @ringcentral/client
 - Run tests in browser env